RADIO NOVA - LONG WAVE TESTS

 Seven months after the Radio Nova tests on 254kHz, a report on Media Network of 21st August 1986 gave the first indication of a proposed RTE / Radio Luxembourg venture on the same frequency.
 According to the interview, the station was to be called Radio Tara, but when it eventually arrived on the air in 1989, it was known as Atlantic 252.
 The initial frequency was actually 254kHz, but following International frequency changes, it moved to the announced 252kHz.

-The only press coverage we have of the Radio Nova Long Wave experiment was the one below from 'Broadcast' Magazine of 14th February 1986, some two weeks after the tests had ceased.
+The only press coverage we have of the Radio Nova Long Wave experiment was the one above from 'Broadcast' Magazine of 14th February 1986, some two weeks after the tests had ceased.